 Dr Alexander has an international reputation for stakeholder management, community engagement and effective public relations in complex and politically sensitive environments.
 She has chaired numerous governance and management reviews for state governments and local governments in New South Wales, Victoria and South Australia.

-As a registered nurse, she is a passionate advocate for enhancing health outcomes for all groups.
+As a registered nurse and gerontologist, she is a passionate advocate for enhancing health outcomes for all groups.
 She was appointed a Victorian Multicultural Commissioner 2021-2023.
 She also founded Changepreneurs, a non-profit dedicated to empowering CALD youth and women.
-An alumnus of leadership in Victoria, Abiola has won several health and community awards, including the 2021 Spirit of Victoria University Alumni People’s Choice Award.
+An alumna of Leadership Victoria, Abiola has won several health and community awards, including the 2021 Spirit of Victoria University Alumni People’s Choice Award.

-Ethnic Communities Council of Victoria (ECCV), non-executive director
+Ethnic Communities Council of Victoria (ECCV), Board chairperson

 ECCV New and Emerging Policy Advisory Committee, Chairperson